bruno-lang/alma/README.md

 a grammar can be written like a program.
 No special parsing theory or tool behaviour knowledge is required to do this.

+## Examples
+See in the `examples` folder for actual grammars.
+The Java implementation is the _leading_ including all updates.
+Dart implementation has not been updated lately.

 ## Instructions
 The following describes 8 essential and 3 optional instructions of a underlying parser's _machine language_ through a surface syntax called